Status and phase

 ARM II: Within 7 days before surgery, patients undergo stereotactic radiosurgery for 1 fraction.
 Patients undergo surgery per standard of care.

-After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 2 years.
+After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for additional 2 years.

 Enrollment